Is a LLC a Partnership or Corporation: Everything You Need to Know

 The reason businesses form an LLC is to receive the beneficial liability protections of a corporation and the advantageous tax treatment of a partnership.

 If you need help choosing between corporations, LLCs, and partnerships, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.